Ian-Cornelius/Managed-HTTP-Proxy/README.md

         }
     }
 ```
-You also have other properties you can send to request.options, of the type import("http-proxy").ServerOptions.
-However, the library doesn't make use of these options for now.
+You also have other properties you can send to request.options, of the type import("http-proxy").ServerOptions (full list [here](https://github.com/http-party/node-http-proxy?tab=readme-ov-file#options)).
+This library forwards these options to the core node-http-proxy library when running the proxy requests.

 #### Example